manolaz/cypress-map-interaction/README.md

 1/ VISITE the MAP
 2/ Find CANVAS
-3/ Claculate it center
+3/ Claculate it CANVAS center
-4/ Click on the CAAVAS center
+4/ Click on the center
-5/ CLICK ,Keep pressing MOVE
+5/ mouseDOwn , keep pressing
-6/ drag to a little top up => (a quarter from TopUp , a quarter from LeftMostborder of the canvas ), LEAVE 7/ Click on this point
+6/ MOVE, drag to a little top up => (a quarter from TopUp , a quarter from LeftMostborder of the canvas ), LEAVE 7/ Click on this point
 8/ find 'Marina Bay Sands Singapore' name content on the PANE